50 Free Things to Do in Tampa with Kids

 Take a Ride on the Clearwater Ferry

 The Clearwater Ferry will take you to downtown Clearwater, Clearwater Beach Marina, and North Beach.
-No traffic jams on the road and pure bliss while out on the water.

 This map is the property of Clearwater Ferry.